 The registered dental hygienist is a licensed oral health educator and clinical operator who, as part of the dental team, uses preventive, educational, and therapeutic methods which aid individuals and groups to attain and maintain optimum oral health.
 Dental hygienists can work as clinicians, educators, researchers, administrators, managers, preventive program developers, consumer advocates, sales and marketing managers, editors, and consultants.
 Clinical dental hygienists may work in a variety of health care settings such as private dental offices, schools, public health clinics, hospitals, managed care organizations, correctional institutions, or nursing homes.
+Current employment data for Alaska is available at the Alaska Department of Labor website for dental hygienists.

 The Dental Hygiene Associate of Applied Science program is accredited by the Commission on Dental Accreditation of the American Dental Association, a specialized accrediting body recognized by the Council on Postsecondary Accreditation and by the United States Department of Education.
 The Associate of Applied Science degree is a three-year program comprising one year of science and general education courses and two years of coursework in dental hygiene.
 The program prepares graduates clinically and academically to take the National and Western Regional Examining Boards (WREB) for licensure.
 Once enrolled as an AAS dental hygiene student, the student can anticipate a four-semester, 40-hour-per-week endeavor.
 Some evening classes and clinics are scheduled.